Tariff Uncertainty Drags on Global Stocks

 -- Shanghai stocks close at lowest since 2014

-Futures pointed to a 0.1% opening dip for the S&P 500 after Shanghai stocks closed at their lowest in nearly four years.
-The Stoxx Europe 600 fell 0.2% midday, led lower by the technology sector.
+Futures pointed to a 0.1% opening drop for the S&P 500 after Shanghai stocks closed at their lowest in nearly four years.
+The Stoxx Europe 600 was flat in afternoon trading.

-The moves followed news that the U.S. economic conflict with China is set to escalate this week, as the Trump administration plans to unveil new tariffs on $200 billion in Chinese products entering the U.S. and Beijing debates new ways to retaliate against U.S. corporations.
+The moves followed news that the U.S. trade fight with China is set to escalate this week, as the Trump administration plans to unveil new tariffs on $200 billion in Chinese products entering the U.S. and Beijing debates new ways to retaliate against U.S. corporations.

-The risk is that uncertainty around trade could start to paralyze U.S. business investment, while in China the renminbi could continue to depreciate, he said.
+The risk is that uncertainty around trade could start to paralyze U.S. business investment, while in China the yuan could continue to depreciate, he added.

+Market moves so far in response to the new tariff threat have been mostly calm, in part because the developments have been incremental and the economic impact on the U.S. has so far been minimal, analysts said.

 Tariffs have yet to meaningfully affect the U.S. economy, given their relatively small size, but trade tensions remain the biggest risk to the economic outlook, according to forecasters surveyed by The Wall Street Journal.

-Last week, the prospect of trade talks with Beijing had soothed stocks, helping most benchmarks eke out weekly gains.

 "We already have real trade issues, but we haven't hit that threshold where we can't pull the bullet back in," said Jason Ware, chief investment officer at Albion Financial Group.
-"If we get there, that will be truly problematic for the economy and markets," he said, noting the continuing trade situation has put a pause on the stock market, despite a pretty positive economic backdrop in the U.S.
+"If we get there, that will be truly problematic for the economy and markets," he said.

+In U.S. premarket trading, shares of Tyson Foods fell 2.8% after naming a new chief executive, leading declines in the index.

+In Europe, Italy's FTSE MIB Index rose 0.8% Monday amid continued optimism that the country's upcoming budget wouldn't set it on a collision course with Brussels.

-In Europe, shares of Swedish fashion retailer Hennes & Mauritz jumped 13% Monday after its quarterly sales beat expectations.
+Shares of Swedish fashion retailer Hennes & Mauritz jumped 17% after its quarterly sales beat expectations.

-Shares of utilities and telecom companies--considered bond-proxies in the stock market--outperformed, while the technology sector suffered the steepest declines.
-Shares of Austrian sensor maker ams AG were down 5.8% while SAP was down 1.1%.
+The technology sector suffered the steepest declines, with shares of Austrian sensor maker ams AG down 4.9%.

-Italy's FTSE MIB Index rose 0.7% amid continued optimism the country's budget wouldn't set it on a collision course with Brussels.

 Analysts pointed to muted trading volumes across the region resulting from Typhoon Mangkhut and a holiday in Japan, where markets were closed.